Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/vl53L0X/README.md

 class documentation to understand its various logging options.

 Build execution:

-1. mvn clean package 2. cd target/distribution 3. sudo ./runVL53L0X.sh
+1. mvn clean package
+2. cd target/distribution
+3. sudo ./runVL53L0X.sh

+Note: If you connect the reset line, you must execute the program including the -r option.
+This will set the correct default logic level for the Pi GPIO.

 The following are possible parameters parms: -b hex value bus
 -a hex value address